cfss-fa20/hw01/README.md

 I knew that I wanted to learn a foreign language, and I already had taken Spanish all through school (plus, spoke it as a heritage speaker) so I began to take **Hindi**.
 This would lead to all sorts of interesting life outcomes, and would keep me in the UChicago orbit...

-As an undergrad, I was engaged in a few activities, namely:
+As an undergrad, I was engaged in a variety of different activities, namely:

 1. ChoMUN
 2. Team
 3. MUNUC
+4. ...
+5. ...
+6. ...
+7. I wrote one or two *Maroon* articles?

+Just kidding.
+No variety.
+I really only did Model UN.

+After graduating, I ~~dicked around~~ *interned*